timjon/group4/README.md

 is a Java serialization/deserialization library to convert Java Objects into JSON and back

 # How to run the server
-1. Edit IP in diagramcoordinator.erl: change to your local IP
+1. Edit IP in diagramcoordinator.erl: change to your public IP
 2. run compile.sh